democracyworks/dw-practical-upcoming-elections/README.md

 ## Project templates

-Project templates exist for Clojure and JavaScript.
+Project templates exist for [Clojure][clojure-template] and [JavaScript][javascript-template].
 You may choose another language, or choose to not work from these templates.
 If you choose to not use a template, be sure to document how to run your project.

 Pick a language that you're comfortable in.
 There are no bonus points for making a particular choice here.